roytanmoy/aws-ansible/README.md

 ● This Web app must show Homer Simpson picture when accessing /homersimpson and the time in the moment of request in Covilha City (Portugal) when accessing /covilha.
 ● Run on a static-IP
 ● Only the port 80 need to be opened
-● Application shall have built-in prometheus exporter and provide two metrics:
+● Application shall have built-in prometheus exporter and provide two metrics Total number of requests to /homersimpson uri

-  -Total number of requests to /homersimpson uri -Total number of requests to /covilha uri
+   Total number of requests to /covilha uri